gamesbook/protograf/docs/source/deck_command.rst

-These examples are shown on a small A8-sized page, as the purpose is to illustrate how the Deck properties are used; normally cards would be set out on an A4- or Letter-sized page, but the principle will be the same.
+These examples are shown on a small A8-sized page, as the purpose is to illustrate how the Deck properties are used; normally cards would be set out on A4- or Letter-sized pages, but the principle will be the same.

 In most cases |dash| except where otherwise shown |dash| a basic